2025 Mid-Season Newsletter

 Dear LGBTQ+ and Friends Community,

-Hello to everyone and we are so looking forward to seeing you soon at Chautauqua!
+Hello to everyone!
+This is our mid-season newsletter.
+It’s going out a little early this time so that we can give you the information about the Documentary Film “Mary: Her Journey from Pain to Purpose” which is being shown Week 3.
 This e-mail is going to everyone who signed up to be on our e-mail list for LGBTQ+ and Friends at Chautauqua.
-It details LGBTQ+ and Friends activities and events planned for the 2025 season.
+It details LGBTQ+ and Friends activities and events planned for the remainder of the 2025 season.

 Chautauqua Belle Pride Celebration